danielphung01/destination-vacation/README.md

 - [ ] User can create an account using a username and a password
 - [ ] User can login to their account using their username and password
-- [ ] TODO User can do something with their account
-   - [ ]  Pin attractions and save their favorite attractions
+- [ ] User can save their favorite attractions
 - [ ] User can enter a location by name and define a radius of places nearby, and app takes user query to find attractions within that radius
 - [ ] User can filter results with the following categories: “Food”, “Things to do”, and “Scenery”